Perplexity vs. Google for Search

 The 20th century belonged to specialists.
 Experts carved out narrow domains and dug deep.
 The system rewarded it — the best knee surgeon, the best COBOL programmer, the best ad copywriter.
 Depth was the differentiator.
 But AI tilts the game board.

-I've long embraced generalism—dipping into different disciplines, interests, and ideas.
+I've long embraced generalism—dipping into different disciplines, interestsREST An architectural style for designing networked applications.
+REST uses HTTP methods (GET, POST, PUT, DELETE) to perform operations on resources identified by URLs., and ideas.
 I often worried this approach meant sacrificing depth for breadth, leaving me moving slowly in many directions rather than swiftly in one.

 A list of tools I'm currently using